yqchau/pinhole_camera/README.md

-## Projection of 3D Point onto a 2D Image
+## Visualization of a Pinhole Camera

 This repository demonstrates how 3D points can be projected onto a 2D Image by using it's extrinsic & intrinsic matrices.